Join or Sign In

 Alan Ritchson, Reacher

-With a show as popular as Reacher is — it was the most-streamed show, period, in early March 2025, according to Nielsen — it's really not possible to end one season without thinking about what's coming next, and since the ongoing main cast is just two people, rather than a large ensemble cast that all gets pay bumps each season, Reacher feels like it's going to be a staple of Prime Video's lineup for a very longtime.
+With a show as popular as Reacher is — it was the most-streamed show, period, in early March 2025, according to Nielsen — it's really not possible to end one season without thinking about what's coming next, and because it's become one of streaming's most-watched shows and made a star out of Ritchson, Reacher feels like it's going to be a staple of Prime Video's lineup for a very longtime.

 More on Amazon Prime Video: